aleshaleksey/fansys23/14-poisons-and-diseases.md

   - [Summary Table of Diseases](#summary-table-of-diseases)
 ___

 This chapter covers the rules for various poisons and diseases.
 It is not necessary to use these rules, since basic rules on the [poisoned condition](10-conditions-types.md#conditions-in-detail) and on [poison damage](10-conditions-types.md#biological-damage) exist.
 However, for some campaigns, especially those in lower magic settings and campaigns with various forms of intrigue it is useful to have more rules on poison.
-Likewise, while diseases and plagues can be can be played narratively, rules can serve as a guide as to how they would normally play out.
+Likewise, while diseases and plagues can be played narratively, rules can serve as a guide as to how they would normally play out.

 ___
 ## Poisons